rahulkfernandes/rahulkfernandes/README.md

 - 👋 Hi, I’m @rahulkfernandes
 - 👀 I’m interested in Machine Learning, Data Science, Software Development
 - 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that would spark my interests
 - 📫 How to reach me ... rahulkfernandes@gmail.com

 <!---